wangqinNick/tp/docs/DeveloperGuide.md

 ### Value proposition

 {Describe the value proposition: what problem does it solve?}
-* This app simplifies the plethora of information that freshman are bombarded with for easy viewing.
+* This app simplifies the plethora of information that freshman are bombarded with, streamlining it for easy viewing and management.

 ## User Stories